-The dry-bulb temperature (DBT) is the temperature of air measured by a thermometer freely exposed to air, but shielded from radiation and moisture.
-DBT records the amount of heat in the the air or the true thermodynamic temperature, and is measured in degrees Celsius (°C), Kelvins (K), or degrees Fahrenheit (°F).
+The dry-bulb temperature (db) is the temperature of air measured by a thermometer freely exposed to air, but shielded from radiation and moisture.
+Dry-bulb records the amount of heat in the the air or the true thermodynamic temperature, and is measured in degrees Celsius (°C), Kelvins (K), or degrees Fahrenheit (°F).

-DBT is used in construction, as an important consideration when designing a building in a certain climate.
+Dry-bulb temperature is used in construction, as an important consideration when designing a buildings and a key indicator of occupant comfort.

-DBT is used in energy simulations, as an important metric in creating weather profiles for climates all over the world.
-It is most integral in creating psychrometric chart.
+Dry-bulb temperature is used in energy simulations, as an important metric of weather profiles for climates all over the world.
+It is most integral in creating psychrometric chart and determining thermal comfort.